opendp/harvard-it-summit-2025/index.md

 - Decide on your answer.
 - Then flip a coin.
-- If it's tails, flip again.
+- If it's tails, flip once more.
 - Use this table for your public response (either "A" or "B"):

 | final:  | heads (either flip) | tails (just last flip) |